peteroupc/html3dutil/doc/H3DU.PbrMaterial.md

 ### H3DU.PbrMaterial#roughnessMap

-A texture indicating the roughness of each part of the texture, as specified in the texture's red channel.
+A texture indicating the roughness of each part of the texture, as specified in the texture's green channel.
-Each pixel value in the red channel (which ranges from 0-255 in most image formats) is scaled to the range [0, 1].
+Each pixel value in the green channel (which ranges from 0-255 in most image formats) is scaled to the range [0, 1].

 The inverse of roughness is <i>glossiness</i> or <i>smoothness</i>;